 High level 50(33)

-The table no 3 reveals prevalence of loneliness, 52% (79) participants reported low level of loneliness, 15% (21) participants experience moderate level of loneliness and 33% (50) experienced high level of loneliness.
+The table no. 3 reveals prevalence of loneliness, 52% (79) participants reported low level of loneliness, 15% (21) participants experience moderate level of loneliness and 33% (50) experienced high level of loneliness.

 The first hypothesis of the present study was that there would be significant relationship between loneliness and well being among elderly.
 Perason product moment correlation was used to check this hypothesis.